Skip to main content

 Complaint

-A disciplinary proceeding begins when Enforcement serves the Complaint on a Respondent and files the Complaint with the Office of Hearing Officers.
+A disciplinary proceeding begins when Enforcement serves the Complaint on a Respondent and files the Complaint electronically with OHO.
 The Complaint identifies the rules allegedly violated and defines the claims to be decided by the Hearing Panel.
-See Rules 9131, 9211, 9212(a).
+See Rule 9212(a).

 Service of Complaint

-A Complaint may be served on a Respondent in any one of the following three ways: (1) personal service; (2) U.S. Postal Service first-class certified mail, or Express Mail; or (3) a commercial courier service that generates a written confirmation of receipt or attempts at delivery.
-Personal service and service by commercial courier or express delivery are complete upon delivery, and the Answer is due 25 days later.
-Service by mail is complete upon mailing, and the Answer is due 28 days after mailing.
+Enforcement may serve a Complaint on a Respondent in any one of the following three ways: (1) personal service; (2) U.S. Postal Service first-class certified mail, or Express Mail; or (3) a commercial courier service that generates a written confirmation of receipt or attempts at delivery.
+Personal service and service by commercial courier or express delivery are complete upon delivery, and Respondent’s Answer is due 25 days later.
+Service by mail is complete upon mailing, and Respondent’s Answer is due 28 days after mailing.
 See Rules 9131, 9134.

 An Answer is the document responding to the allegations in the Complaint.
-Each Respondent must file his or her Answer with the Office of Hearing Officers and serve a copy on Enforcement and all other Respondents in the proceeding.
+Each Respondent must file an Answer with OHO through the OHO Docket Portal.
+The Respondent can serve Enforcement and all other parties to the proceeding with the Answer through the OHO Docket Portal.
 See Rule 9215.

-The exact date when an Answer must be received by the Office of Hearing Officers may vary depending on how Enforcement served the Complaint.
+The exact date when an Answer must be filed in the OHO Docket Portal may vary depending on how Enforcement served the Complaint.
 If Enforcement served a Respondent by personal service, commercial courier, or express delivery, service is complete upon delivery of the Complaint, and the Answer is due 25 days after receipt.
 If Enforcement served a Respondent by U.S. Postal Service first-class, certified, or registered mail, three days may be added to the response time, giving Respondent 28 days from the date of mailing to file an Answer.
-See Rules 9138, 9134(b)(3).
+See Rules 9138, 9134.

-A Respondent must file and serve his or her Answer by email unless the Office of Hearing Officers orders an alternate form of service and filing.
-Service by email shall be complete upon sending the document by email.
-See Rule 9132(b).
+A Respondent must file and serve an Answer through the OHO Docket Portal unless OHO orders an alternate form of service and filing.

-In addition, a Respondent may file with his or her Answer a motion for a more definite statement of specified matters of fact or law to be considered or determined.
+In addition, a Respondent may file with an Answer a motion for a more definite statement of specified matters of fact or law to be considered or determined.
 The motion must state the basis for requesting more detail about the allegations in the Complaint.
 See Rule 9215(c).

 Amendments to Answer and Affirmative Defenses

 The Complaint may be amended during the course of the proceedings.
 If the Complaint is amended, the Respondent must file and serve an Amended Answer.
 See Rules 9212(b), 9215(e).
-Otherwise, once an Answer is filed, a Respondent can amend an Answer only with the permission of the Hearing Officer (unless an Amended Complaint has been filed).
-To obtain permission to amend an Answer, a Respondent must file a written motion with the Office of Hearing Officers and demonstrate good cause for amending.
+Otherwise, once a Respondent files an Answer, that Respondent can amend an Answer only with the permission of the Hearing Officer (unless Enforcement filed an Amended Complaint).
+To obtain permission to amend an Answer, a Respondent must file a written motion through the OHO Docket Portal and demonstrate good cause for amending.
 Generally, a Hearing Officer will not grant permission to amend an Answer if another party would be unfairly prejudiced by the proposed amendment.
 See Rule 9215(d).

 Failure to File an Answer

-If a Respondent fails to file an Answer to the First Notice of Complaint within the required time, he or she will be sent a Second Notice of Complaint requiring an Answer within 14 calendar days.
+As noted, if a Respondent fails to file an Answer to the first notice of Complaint within the required time, Enforcement will issue a second notice of Complaint requiring an Answer within 14 calendar days.
 If a Respondent fails to file an Answer within the time required by the second notice, the Hearing Officer may find the Respondent to be in default and treat the allegations in the Complaint as admitted.
-If this occurs, the Hearing Officer will issue a default decision against the Respondent, find that he or she committed the violations alleged, and impose sanctions.
+If this occurs, the Hearing Officer will issue a default decision against the Respondent, find that the Respondent committed the violations alleged, and impose sanctions.
 See Rules 9215(f), 9269.

 Filing and Service of Papers